oddbird/oddleventy/content/work/timedesigner.md

 and for usability.
-Drawing on our many years of experience, deep knowledge of web app development, and involvement at the cutting edge our fields, OddBird guided Tegy in a direction that would have the biggest impact for users
+Drawing on our many years of experience, deep knowledge of web app development, and involvement at the cutting edge of our fields, OddBird guided Tegy in a direction that would have the biggest impact for users